The OpenGTS Project Follow us on

 cd $GTS_HOME

-bin/admin.sh Account -account=myaccount -device=mydevice -countOldEvents=-120d
+bin/admin.sh Device -account=myaccount -device=mydevice \

-The above command will display a count of events which are more than 120 days old. [replace "myaccount" and "mydevice" with the desired account/device id.]
+The following command can be used to delete old events for a specific device within an account.
+This example will delete events which are more than 120 days old. [replace "myaccount" and "mydevice" with the desired account/device id.] (v2.3.9-B30+)

 cd $GTS_HOME

-bin/admin.sh Account -account=myaccount -device=mydevice -deleteOldEvents=-120d
+bin/admin.sh Device -account=myaccount -device=mydevice \

 top